Dr. Rajiv Ramnath

 D. Educational program development

 My goal with educational program development is to create learner centered programs that seek to engage with and be driven by the needs of the learner.
-Almost inevitably, learner centered programs must involve active learning; it is only through application in practice can gaps in learning be identified (anyone who, after an hour of lecture, has asked the question to her class, “Any questions?” and been met with complete silence, will know exactly what I mean!).
-In order to make the time for active learning we are converting several classes to the inverted lecture format,
+Almost inevitably, learner centered programs must involve active learning; it is only through application in practice can gaps in learning be identified (anyone who, after an hour of lecture, has asked any questions? of her class and been met with complete silence, will know exactly what I mean!).
+In order to make the time for active learning we are converting several classes to the inverted lecture format, in which pre-recorded lectures are moved out of in-class hours with class time being used for active learning with complementary techniques

 Further, deep active learning requires reflection during and on application.
 Thus, all the programs I have helped develop have a large component of reflective practice where a framework of practice is proposed as base, and the reflection during practice leads to clarification and refinement of the concepts of the framework by the individual learner.